kubernetes/test-infra/testgrid/README.md

 * A list of dashboards that are composed of tabs that display a test group
 * A list of dashboard groups of related dashboards.

+## Tip and Tricks

+We have a short [video] from the testgrid session at the 2018 contributor summit.

+The video demos power features of testgrid, including:
+* Sorting
+* Filtering
+* Graphing
+* Grouping
+* Dashboard groups
+* Summaries

+Please have a look!

 ## Configuration
 Open [`config.yaml`] in your favorite editor and:
 1. Configure the test groups